Stock market today: Trading on Wall Street muted as the end of the year approaches

 Trading has been subdued in the last trading week of the year.
 The S&P 500 is coming off its eighth straight winning week and is hovering just below its all-time high set in January of 2022.

 The final week of 2023 lacks any market-moving U.S. economic updates.
-Later Thursday, the government releases data on layoffs in its weekly unemployment benefits report, which serve as a proxy for layoffs.
+Later Thursday, the government releases data on layoffs in its weekly unemployment benefits report.

 Overall, investors have been encouraged by financial data showing inflation is on the decline and the economy appears to be stronger than anticipated.
 The Fed is walking a tightrope, trying to slow the economy enough through higher interest rates to cool inflation, but not so much that it tips the nation into recession.